 Come out for any part of the day or stay with us for the entire time.

 This is an in-person event and will follow Bark’s COVID-19 fieldwork safety protocol.

 Questions?
-Visit Bark’s page on what to expect on a field day for more information or email Misha, Bark’s Forest Watch Coordinator, with additional questions.
+Visit Bark’s page what to expect on a field day, what to expect on a campout, or for more information email Misha, Bark’s Forest Watch Coordinator.

 Roger Peet is an artist, printmaker, muralist and writer living in Portland, Oregon.
 His work tends to focus on civilized bad ideas, predator-prey relationships, and the contemporary crises of biodiversity and Capitalism and what can and can’t be done about them.
 He coordinates the national Endangered Species Mural Project, and helps to run the cooperative Flight 64 print studio in Portland.
 He collaborates with artists, organizers and scientists globally and locally in the service of a more generous and a wilder world.